Lombiq/DotNest-Knowledge-Base/topics/getting-started-with-orchard.md

 DotNest is an Orchard SaaS provider: Orchard is a feature-rich, mature,  very flexible content management framework (it's not only a content management system but a very powerful software development framework too).
 It has a relatively steep learning curve for developers but once you get to know it you'll be able to develop applications with it rapidly.
+You can host Orchard apps yourself or you can use DotNest to create Orchard sites with a click of a button, see "[What is DotNest?](about-dotnest)"

 If you don't know Orchard (enough) yet, take a look at [Orchard's home page](http://orchardproject.net/), especially the [official documentation](http://docs.orchardproject.net/).
 There the [Building Your First Orchard Site](http://docs.orchardproject.net/en/latest/Documentation/Getting-Started/) is a good starting point!
 If you just want to quickly give Orchard a test drive without even creating a site on DotNest take a look at [Try Orchard!](http://tryorchard.net/)